 In the Big Ten, Michigan State stands at the pinnacle.
 The Spartans are 36-5 over the past three seasons with two conference titles, a trio of top-10 national finishes and a berth in the College Football Playoff to cap last season.
 Coach Mark Dantonio’s teams have won with grit and good fortune, with offense and defense and special teams, with continuity on the coaching staff and through development in the program.

 Realistically, not every team in the Big Ten is ready to challenge for a spot at the top.
-For those in position to make the next move, we’re ready to break it down, starting with the Iowa Hawkeyes.
+For those in position to make the next move, we’re offering an evaluation.
+Up next is Ohio State.

 How they can catch Michigan State: Let’s be clear, the Buckeyes lag behind no team in the Big Ten.
 They are the gold standard -- the program that has won 50 games over the past four seasons and a national title in 2014.
 But for the purpose of this exercise, focus on 2015, when Ohio State, as a heavy favorite to roll through the league unscathed, fell 17-14 at home in Week 12 to the Spartans.
 It was a gutsy performance from MSU, playing without injured QB Connor Cook, and Ohio State allowed it to happen.
 On that day, Michigan State was more determined and more focused.
 The Buckeyes, in their title defense, rarely played an inspiring brand of football in the weeks before the loss to Michigan State.
 After Nov.
 21, Ohio State resembled the monster that the pundits envisioned in routing Michigan and Notre Dame.
 To remain as the Big Ten’s designated alpha dog, Ohio State must find new ways internally to stoke those fires.